Trump says he ‘could’ bring Abrego Garcia back from El Salvador, but won’t

 US officials detained the father of three on March 12 and deported him after alleging that he was confirmed to be a member of MS-13 by a “reliable source.”

 The Trump administration has designated the MS-13 gang as a foreign terrorist organization.
-Abrego Garcia and his wife, however, dispute the claim and at least one federal judge has voiced skepticism toward it.
+Abrego Garcia and his wife, however, dispute the claim he is part of the gang and at least one federal judge has voiced skepticism toward it.

 “This is a MS-13 gang member,” Trump again said in the ABC interview, citing Abrego Garcia’s tattooed hands which contain skulls covering their eyes, ears and mouth, which a police document described as “indicative of the Hispanic gang culture.”